Aronymous7/vscode-infer-performance/backlog.md

 - Test Infer execution time on large code base
   - Compare javac with the respective build tool (e.g. Maven), maybe in combination with the --reactive option of Infer
-- Custom whitelist for functions that should not trigger re-execution of infer
+- Implement execution of Infer using build tools

 ## Editor Decorator